 What is NoSQL

-In simple words, NoSQL is a new data storage backends that do not follow the relational DB model.
+In simple words, NoSQL is a new data storage backend that does not follow the relational DB model.
 That means we are speaking about a “container” that works differently from traditional SQL based backends.

-NoSQL technologies born to cover a set of new need came out while traditional database were already mature.
-Of course in last years application need changes and became even more discerning (big data, clustering, file repository), so this new storage system was designed keeping in mind this new requirements.
+NoSQL technologies born to cover a set of new needs came out while traditional databases were already mature.
+Of course in past years, applications needed changes and became even more discerning (big data, clustering, file repository), so this new storage system was designed keeping in mind these new requirements.

-But, what I mean for “requirements”?
-Here a set of case that NoSQL is designed to support.
+But, what do I mean for “requirements”?
+Here is a set of case that NoSQL is designed to support.

 - Application works with large amount of data (Big Data)